-In this article, we will be introducing Kintone's integration with Azure Active Directory (Azure AD), a cloud service for identity and access management.
+This article introduces Kintone's integration with Azure Active Directory (Azure AD) - a cloud service for identity and access management.

 What is Azure Active Directory?

 Azure AD is a cloud service for identity and access management that enables secure access to various applications and Microsoft products.

 Customers who want to use both Office 365 and Kintone can do so by utilizing the functions of Azure AD.
 Azure AD offers not only high affinity with Microsoft products, but also has the following advantages: